piqueserver/aosprotocol/protocol075.md

 ## Change Team
 #### Client-->Server-->Protocol-->Kill Action & Create Player

 Sent by the client when the player changes team.
-Is not relayed to all clients directly, but instead uses **Kill Action** then **Create Player** to inform other clients of the team change.
+It is not relayed to clients directly, but instead uses **Kill Action** (optionally) then **Create Player** to inform other clients of the team change.